-The FCA Incoterm or “Free Carrier” states that the seller must deliver the goods, ready for export, to the buyer’s chosen carrier at an agreed-upon location.
+The FCA Incoterm or “Free Carrier” states that the seller must deliver the goods, ready for export, to the buyer’s chosen carrier at a specific agreed-upon location listed in the sales contract.
 This location can be a particular port or a carriers’ hub.

 The FCA Incoterm is versatile and can be used regardless of the mode of transport.

 Under FCA, neither buyer nor seller is contractually obliged to purchase cargo insurance.

 However, buyers and sellers often obtain their own insurance policies to cover the ocean freight portions they’re responsible for.
 Alternatively, one party can also purchase coverage that covers the entire transportation process.

 When negotiating insurance terms, make sure to specify their conditions in the sales contract.

 Under certain circumstances, the FCA Incoterm may be a good alternative to the Ex Works Incoterm.